 “I’m very proud to be a mechanic,” Alex said with a smile.

-It costs only $50 to provide a field mechanic with a toolkit, which also offers an entire community the life-changing Power of Bicycles.
+It costs just $50 to provide a field mechanic with a toolkit, who in turn serves an entire community with their maintenance bicycle maintenance.